Fluxuous/CFA-L1-Marketing-Site/_posts/2015-09-14-5-key-takeaways-from-tvm-reading.md

 ---
 layout: post
 category : tips
-title : "The 5 Most Important Takeaways from the Time Value of Money CFA Level 1 Reading" excerpt : <p>The most important points from the first reading in Quantitative Methods distilled into five keys.</p>
+title : "The 5 Most Important Takeaways from the Time Value of Money Reading" excerpt : <p>The most important points from the first reading in Quantitative Methods distilled into five keys.</p>
 ---